 - Pool size/capacity: Maximum of 25,000 gallons

 The AquaCal 2-in-1 pool warmer is the best heater-chiller combo because it uses heat to increase the temperature of the water, and it also contains a cooling module that utilizes refrigerant to chill the pool.
-A grid flow switch rather than a water pressure switch is recommended by the manufacturer for installation in an above-ground pool, although it is compatible for both types.
+The manufacturer recommends a grid flow switch rather than a water pressure switch for installation in an above-ground pool, although it is compatible with both types.

 Smart Pool S601 Pool Solar Heaters